FrankCCCCC/blog/content/posts/nngp_ntk.md

 # Neural Network Gaussian Process(NNGP)

 # Neural Tangent Kernel(NTK)

-If I have to summary NTK in a sentence, I would say
-# *"NTK represent the changes of the weights before and after the gradient descent update"*
+# *"In short, NTK represent the changes of the weights before and after the gradient descent update"*

 Let's start the journey of revealing the black-box neural networks.